nasa/isaac/pano/README.md

 Here are some typical pre-processing steps you might need before stitching when working with real Astrobee data:

 - The documentation on [Using Astrobee Robot Telemetry Logs](https://nasa.github.io/astrobee/html/using_telemetry.html) applies.
-For example, if using bags that have obsolete message types, you might need to run the `rosbag_fix_all.py` script.
+For example, if processing older bags that have obsolete message types, you might need to run the `rosbag_fix_all.py` script.
 - If you have a bag that includes telemetry from multiple panoramas (or other SciCam image timestamps), you should split it up so that each bag contains one panorama and no other SciCam data.
 - You may find it more convenient to work with filtered telemetry bags that contains only the messages required by the panorama stitching.
 This is particularly useful if you need to transfer the bags to a different host before stitching (minimizing transfer data volume and storage required on the stitching host).
 It also speeds up stitching slightly.
 You can generate filtered bags like this:
     ```bash